Iraq insurgents take Saddam's home town in lightning advance

 "The entry of ISIL to Mosul was through the desert from Syria," Atheel al-Nujaifi said.
 "There are camps in the desert and we have repeatedly asked the government to bomb these camps instead of luring ISIL into the cities to fight it."

-At a checkpoint on the road between Mosul and Arbil, residents who fled with little more than the clothes on their backs were stunned by the turn of events.
+At a checkpoint on the road between Mosul and Arbil, residents who fled with little more than the clothes on their backs were stunned by the turn of events and did not know what to make of their city's new occupants.

 A 40-year-old man who fled the city with his family said: "We are frightened because we don't know who they are.
 They call themselves revolutionaries.
 They told us not to be scared and that they came to liberate and free us from oppression."

+Critics say the failure of Maliki, a Shi'ite Muslim who has been in power for eight years, to address grievances among the once dominant Sunni minority led to a rise in Sunni militancy and pushed Sunni groups and tribes to rally behind ISIL.

+Many Sunnis feel disenfranchised and some have made common cause with foreign Islamist radicals, first against the U.S. troops that overthrew Saddam in 2003 and now against Shi'ite-led Iraqi forces.

-(Additional reporting by Raheem Salman, Ahmed Rasheed and Isra al-Rubei'i in Baghdad, Steve Holland on Air Force One; Writing by Isabel Coles; Editing by Samia Nakhoul and Giles Elgood)
+(Additional reporting by Raheem Salman, Ahmed Rasheed and Isra al-Rubei'i in Baghdad; Writing by Isabel Coles; Editing by Samia Nakhoul and Giles Elgood)